 But the best deals and relationships I have found, have been built with tailored property sourcing.

-The other noticeable benefit to this is there are less fall through’s for the vendors too, as the properties are a perfect match for the buyer…. win-win.
+The other noticeable benefit to this is there is less fall through’s for the vendors too, as the properties are a perfect match for the buyer…. win-win.